 - Bobolink (2014)

 - Red-winged Blackbird (2013, 2016, 2019)

 Snowy Owl: we have had up to three of these at one time, including one that perched repeatedly on our roof.

 Ruby-throated Hummingbird: one hovered a couple feet from me while I was weeding newly planted rose bushes.

 Mixed flock of several hundred Horned Larks, Lapland Longspurs, and Snow Buntings that feasted on birdseed on our patio for several days.

 Mallard nested under Blue Spruce and was chased by our Nova Scotia Duck-Tolling Retriever.
-She laid several eggs but sadly some wild animal got to all before hatching.
+She laid several eggs (the Mallard) but sadly some wild animal got to all before hatching.